suplendid/cifar10_ablation/README.md

     $mkdir images
     $mkdir txt
     $mkdir models
-images save the evaluation figures models save the checkpoints txt save the state of a model
+images save the evaluation figures, models save the checkpoints and txt save the state of a model

 there are 12 parameters in the code